1EdTech/lti-1-3-php-library/README.md

 This library was initially created by @MartinLenord from Turnitin to help prove out the LTI 1.3 specification and accelerate tool development.

 **Note:** This library is for IMS LTI 1.3 based specifications only.
 Requests to include custom, off-spec or vendor-specific changes will be declined.

-## Don't like PHP?
-If you don't like PHP and have a favorite language that you would like to make a library for, we'd love to hear about it!